DansGit/qnatool/README.md

 ####A note on publication dates
 qnatool uses the parsedatetime module by Mike Taylor and Darshana Chhajed.
-This means you can write the publication date in variety of formats (ex April, 1, 2014, 4/1/14, etc) and it will be understood by qnatool.
+This means you can write the publication date in variety of formats (ex April, 1, 2014 or 4/1/14, etc) and it will be understood by qnatool.
 More info here: https://code.google.com/p/parsedatetime/

 # Todo